rupalmartin/Email-Application/README.md

 # Email-Application

-Scenario: You are an IT Support Administrator Specialist and are charged with the task of creating email accounts for new hires.
+## Scenario: You are an IT Support Administrator Specialist and are
+charged with the task of creating email accounts for new hires.

-Your application should do the following:
+### The application has the following features:

 * Generate an email with the following syntax: firstname.lastname@department.company.com
 * Determine the department (sales, development, accounting), if none leave blank